 Back to Biographies

 Thomas Edison may be the greatest inventor in history.
 He has over 1000 patents in his name.
 Many of his inventions still have a major affect on our lives today.
 He was also a business entrepreneur.
 Many of his inventions were group efforts in his large invention laboratory where he had many people working for him to help develop, build, and test his inventions.
-He also started many companies included General Electric, which is still one of the biggest corporations in the world today.
+He also started many companies including General Electric, which is one of the biggest corporations in the world today.

 Where did Edison grow up?

 Thomas Edison was born in Milan, Ohio on February 11, 1847.
 His family soon moved to Port Huron, Michigan where he spent most of his childhood.
 Surprisingly, he did not do well in school and ended up being home schooled by his mother.
 Thomas was an enterprising young man, selling vegetables, candy and newspapers on trains.
 One day he saved a child from a runaway train.
 The child's father repaid Edison by training him as a telegraph operator.
 As a telegraph operator, Thomas became interested in communications, which would be the focus of many of his inventions.